kalidassmk/finleap-service/notification-service/README.md

-# notification-service challenge: Multi API notification service
+# Multi API notification service challenge:
    ### Notification-Service can be triggered in two use-cases:
       # use-case one: assume a new user is created
         * user data is loaded by user-service